Hello and welcome to our guide on the Best Nursing Schools in the US.

 #6 (tie) – University of Washington (Seattle, Washington)

 Currently, the public University of Washington School of Nursing offers an online MSN.

 Master of Science in Clinical Informatics & Patient-Centered Technologies

-This unique online program puts emphasis on the innovations and technology being rolled out and studied at modern healthcare systems today.
+This unique online program puts emphasis on the innovations and technology being rolled out and studied in modern healthcare systems today.

 Students interested in advancing their nursing careers in informatics and technology will be eligible for the program, given a BSN and at least one year of experience in the health care industry.

 Vanderbilt University School of Nursing offers different entry options, advanced specialties, and flexible course delivery for those who want to secure an MSN.

 The typical MSN degree takes advantage of the school’s state-of-the-art facilities and faculty practice network to give students a top-notch education.

 Students in MSN programs can also combine their education with a Master of Theological Studies (MTS) or Master of Divinity (MDiv) at the Vanderbilt Divinity School.

 This is ideal for nursing students who are also interested in the practice of ministry.